TeamNexile/jk-workshop-docs/level-making/props/ravens.md

 grand_parent: Level Making
 parent: Props
 nav_order: 5
-last_modified_date: 2023-02-28 11:54
+last_modified_date: 2023-03-24 13:32
 ---

 # Ravens
 {: .no_toc }

-the annoying feathered friends
+the birds that can move and carry an item
 {: .fs-6 .fw-300 }

 ## Table of contents